 This course covers the advanced supervised machine learning techniques used for classification and regression.
 The course intends to achieve two major goals.
-The first goal is to help students understand the theories of advanced machine learning methods.
-The second goal is to teach students how to apply these methods to solve a variety of real-world large-scale data analysis and pattern recognition problems such as text classification, image object recognition, and speech recognition.
+The first goal is to help students understand the theories of advanced machine learning methods such as deep learning.
+The second goal is to teach students how to apply these methods to solve a variety of real-world large-scale data analysis and pattern recognition problems such as text classification, image object recognition, speech recognition, and biomedical data analysis.